-Week 6: Installing Plank Vinyl Flooring over the Existing Tile AND The Final Reveal!
+Week 6: The Final Reveal!

 I did however manage to make it up to the Graystone Beach cottage last week for a couple of days.
 If there was any hope of us getting the bathroom remodel completed for the One Room Challenge I had no choice.
 So I begged hubby to come and help me and left the oldest two kiddos with grandma.

 You can get a quick recap of our progress on the weekend here, and check out below for our instructions on bathroom vanity painting.